microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 - Grid layout (Default): Avatars are spaced evenly.
 - Stacked layout: Avatars are overlaped evenly.
-- Pie layout: by default, there can be a minimum of two Avatars and a maximum of three.
+- Pie layout: For the pie layout there can be a minimum of two Avatars and a maximum of three.
 This layout does not overflow and provides a popover for more details.

+  - If the size of the avatar group is `36` or smaller then only the first letter of the initials will be displayed.
+  - `maxAvatars` will be ignored when using this layout.

-- > For Grid and Stacked layouts, by default there is a maximum of 5 avatars before overflowing.
+- For Grid and Stacked layouts, by default there is a maximum of 5 avatars before overflowing.

 ## API

 See [AvatarGroup.types.ts](./src/components/AvatarGroup/AvatarGroup.types.ts) for more details.

 - `size`: Group size will override the children's current size.
 This is to ensure that the `AvatarGroup`'s spacing is correct because it changes depending on the group size.
+- `popoverSurface`: All Avatars in `popoverSurface` will have a size of 24 and will be encased in a div to apply stylings.

 ## Structure